MLOPS-G35/Project/reports/README.md

 > *code and even if we were then...*
 >
 > Answer:

-The total code coverage of the code is around 44%.
+The total code coverage of the code is around 44%, which gives a general indication of how much of the system is exercised by our tests.
+Error free system does not exist.
 100% code coverage means that in the tests, all of our code executed.
 However, it does not say anything about whether they are tested correctly.
-Hence, we will not trust that it's error, not even if all code are tested correctly.
+Hence, we will not trust that it's error-free with 100% code coverage, not even if all code are tested correctly.
+It might minimizes the number of errors, but it's never error free.

 ### Question 9